Top 30

 Gain vital industry experience with work placement opportunities

-We can support you in finding and applying for a suitable year-long work placement for between your second and third years of study, which gives you the opportunity to put your studies in practice, improve you CV, and develop your professional network ahead of your career within the industry.
+We can support you in finding and applying for a suitable year-long work placement for between your second and third years of study, which gives you the opportunity to put your studies in practice, improve your CV and develop your professional network ahead of your career within the industry.

 The Course